cscart/docs/en/developer_guide/core/settings/index.rst

     *   -   ``VENDOR``
         -   The setting will appear in CS-Cart both in the *All storefronts* mode and when a specific company is selected.
 It will be editable only when a specific company is selected.

-            The setting won't appear in Multi-Vendor, but will be accessible programmatically — you can use it for **vendor**-specific settings.
+            The setting won't appear in Multi-Vendor, but will be accessible programmatically — you'll be able to use it for vendor-specific settings.

 .. note::